shawntabrizi/substrate-package/README.md

     ```sh
     ./scripts/init.sh
     cargo build --release
-    cargo run --release -- --dev
+    ./target/release/node-template --dev
     ```

     The above process may take 30 minuites or so, depending on your hardware.
-This should start your node, and you should see blocks being created
+This should start your node, and you should see blocks being created.

-    If you have not modified the source code since last compilation, or just want to directly run the node,

-    ```sh
-    ./target/release/node-template --dev
-    ```

 * Go into the `substrate-front-end-template` folder and run: